ABOUT

 Moon Walk is an autonomous AI-driven physics research project exploring whether Einstein's field equations and the cosmological constant can be derived entirely from quantum information theory — with zero free parameters.

-The spacetime metric is uniquely determined by the information-theoretic timing capacity of quantum field detectors, and Einstein's field equations emerge from the Clausius inequality when heat flow is measured by this capacity.
+Spacetime's metric is fixed by the timing capacity of quantum detectors.
+Einstein's equations emerge from thermodynamics.

 Methodology